pvi collective and blast theory international residency opportunity

 - please include links to examples of your previous work if you have them.

-complete applicant details section of the online form and attach your eoi and a recent cv or bio as a pdf when prompted. you can also attached a letter of support, if you would like.
+complete applicant details section of the online form and attach your eoi and a recent cv or bio as a pdf when prompted. you can also attach a letter of support, if you would like.

 this project has been assisted by the australian government through the australia council, its arts funding and advisory body.